automenta/mb6/README.md

 -   **Server-side:** LevelDB.
 -   **Client-side:** Yjs's IndexedDB persistence library for offline capabilities.
 -   Database abstraction layer may enhance backend flexibility.
+-   **Data Merging:**
+    -   Merge all `NObject` content into a new merged object.
--   Merged `NObject`s reference their "parents" in metadata.
+    -   Merged object references the "parents" in metadata.
-    -   For data preservation and future resolution strategies.
+    -   Preserves data and enables eventual further resolution.
 -   Tags (semantic schemas)
     -   Defined in JSON files (potentially as JSON schemas or a subset).
-    -   Suggest data shapes for organization and UI generation, rather than strict validation.
+    -   Suggest data shapes for organization and procedural UI generation
     -   A rich library of 'hypersliced' tags will provide high expressivity.
     -   A subset may manage the UI, minimizing hardcoded logic.
 -   Tags can be used freely (potentially leading to soft conflicts).
-    -   Schema validation is not enforced.
--   Yjs synchronization may be limited to friends/active peers.
+-   Real-time Yjs CRDT  synchronized editing to Friends and Peers
-    -   System supports non-CRDT `NObject`s for broader applications.
+    -   Access non-CRDT `NObject`s: searches, cached results, etc..

 ### Network